Alanocallaghan/baseqtl/README.md

 *population*: one of AFR AMR EAS EUR SAS ALL, defaults to EUR.
 Used to calculate EAF of eQTL SNP to include in output.

-*nhets*: minimun number of hetrozygous individuals for the eQTL SNP to run model, defaults to 5.
+*nhets*: minimum number of heterozygous individuals for the eQTL SNP to run model, defaults to 5.

-*min.ase*: minimun number of ASE counts for an individual to be included in the model, deaults to 5.
+*min.ase*: minimum number of ASE counts for an individual to be included in the model, defaults to 5.

-*min.ase.het*: minumun number of heterozygous individuals for the eQTL SNP with sufficient ASE counts in order to run the ASE component of the model, defaults to 5.
+*min.ase.het*: minimum number of heterozygous individuals for the eQTL SNP with sufficient ASE counts in order to run the ASE component of the model, defaults to 5.

-*min.ase.n*: minimun number of individual (any genotype) with sufficient ASE counts to run ASE model, defaults to 5.
+*min.ase.n*: minimum number of individual (any genotype) with sufficient ASE counts to run ASE model, defaults to 5.

 *tag.threshold*: